-Every enterprise is at risk of getting impacted by events and, without proper contingency planning those disasters can result in loss to the company.
+Every company is prone to disaster and needs contingency planning to ensure business continuity following any event that can disrupt operations.
 Read on to learn why you should have a contingency plan for your company.

 What Does Business Contingency Planning Involve?